Average Cost of Repairs After Water Damage

 Besides the building structure itself, which can be damaged, there are several other components to fully repairing and re-establishing your home after water damage.

-- Mechanical components of the home may be damaged in a major flood, such as ventilation, air conditioning, heating, electrical, plumbing, and other appliances.
+- Mechanical components: Check ventilation, air conditioning, heating, electrical, plumbing, and other appliances.

-- Personal Property may be damaged.
-Depending on the type of personal property and the kind of water that entered your home (whether it was clean water from a rainstorm or black water from a sewer back up) will impact what can be saved.
+- Personal property: The type of water that entered your home (clean water from a rainstorm or black water from a sewer backup) will impact how much personal property can be saved.

-These costs may be minimal if you only have to stay out of your home for a few days, but can easily amount to a few thousand dollars if the time to make repairs is over weeks or months.
+These costs can add up to a few thousand dollars if the time to make repairs takes weeks or months.
 Having to leave your home while water damage is repaired is common after a disaster level claim.

 Home Insurance For Water Damage Repairs